userjenney/Mike-s-Nixos-Configurations/README.md

 # Mike-Nixos-Configurations

-please loot the directory that home-manager and nixos.
+please look the directory that home-manager and nixos.
 Another file in the root direcotry is not useful